Weight loss surgery

 If you have struggled with obesity for years, don't lose hope.
 Our weight loss doctors are here to help find the right path to a healthier lifestyle.

-For more than 35 years, the physicians and staff at HCA Florida North Florida Hospital's Metabolic and Bariatric Surgery Center have provided care for patients who choose weight loss surgery to help them achieve a healthy life.
+For more than 35 years, the physicians and staff at HCA Florida Metabolic and Weight Loss Surgery Center have provided care for patients who choose weight loss surgery to help them achieve a healthy life.
 Our experienced bariatric surgeons, dietitians, nurses and bariatric coordinator will help you walk through your entire weight loss journey.
 We will be available to answer your questions and facilitate your care.

 Our bariatric services